 As an employer, it’s important to adjust payroll when an employee changes coverage with a QLE.
 For example, if an employee gets married and wants to add their spouse to their medical coverage, you’ll have to withhold the proper amount from their wages.
 In addition, there’s a change in tax liability that must also be reflected in payroll.

-Working with a benefits and payroll solution like Justworks can be a big help in making sure you cross all the t’s and dot all the i’s.
+Working with a benefits and payroll solution company, like Justworks, can be a big help in making sure you cross all the t’s and dot all the i’s.
 Checking with your tax professional is always advisable as well.

 We’re all bound to encounter a QLE or two — it’s just a part of life.
 Having a better understanding of what to expect on the administrative end of these big changes can help make those qualifying life events easier to handle for employees and employers alike.